scigoli/test-postman/authentication.md

 ## [Adding and managing recipients](recipients)
 This collection shows you the different subscription methods you can use.
-In particular, you will learn the differences between single and bulk subscription, Please check out this collection of avaliable methods or browse the [Public documentation page](https://documenter.getpostman.com/view/1277067/mailup-authentication/2PNCsE).
+In particular, you will learn the differences between single and bulk subscription, unconfirmed VS confirmed optin, single channel (email or SMS) or multichannel and many other cases.
+Please check out this collection of avaliable methods or browse the [Public documentation page](https://documenter.getpostman.com/view/1277067/mailup-authentication/2PNCsE).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/49dafc76c63218426551)